Chain of Events: Plot

-Quinn goes to a bar to drown his sorrows.
-He is joined by Jill.
-In his drunk state he starts blurting out other stories, including Lord Fenchurch's affair.
-But other reporters are at the bar and Freddie overhears this gossip.
+Quinn goes to a pub to drown his sorrows and is joined by Jill.
+In his drunken state, he starts blurting out other stories, including Lord Fenchurch's affair but other reporters are at the bar and Freddie overhears this gossip.

-Meanwhile Clark goes to board his usual bus and is too embarrassed to get on when he sees the same conductor.
+Meanwhile, Clarke goes to board his usual bus and is too embarrassed to get on when he sees the same conductor.
 He takes the train home instead and is late.
 He tells his wife that he will take the train in future as the bus is too crowded.

-Freddie takes his acquired knowledge to a contact, Becket.
-They discuss blackmailing Lord Fenchurch.
+Freddie takes his acquired knowledge to a contact, Becket and they discuss blackmailing Lord Fenchurch.

 Lord Fenchurch (the owner of Quinn's newspaper) discusses Lady Fenchurch's ill health with his secretary.
 He receives a blackmailing phone call asking for £2000.
-Lord Fenchurch confides to Jill his secretary that it is true and he has a lover called Simone.
+Lord Fenchurch confides to Jill that it is true and he has a lover called Simone.
 Jo is sent to see her.
-She is instructed to offer Simone money to deny all knowledge of the affair.
-During this visit Jimmy Boy arrives, and seems to be another boyfriend.
+She's instructed to offer Simone money to deny all knowledge of the affair.
+During this visit, Jimmy Boy arrives, and seems to be another boyfriend.
 Jimmy Boy calls his friend Tiny to sort out the blackmailer.

-Outside a post office Freddie and the blackmailer watch for Lord Fenchurch, He arrives and takes an envelope into the post office.
+Outside a post office, Freddie and the blackmailer watch for Lord Fenchurch, He arrives and takes an envelope into the post office.
 They go in and collect the £2000.
-They discuss asking for more, but they cannot wait too long in case Lady Fenchurch dies as that would remove the motive for Lord Fenchurch to pay up.
+They discuss asking for more but they cannot wait too long in case Lady Fenchurch dies as that would remove the motive for Lord Fenchurch to pay up.

-Tom Quinn gets a new job at the paper - writing obituaries.
-Back in the bar Freddie settles his bar tab with his new-found wealth and buys Quinn a drink.
+Tom Quinn gets a new job at the paper, writing obituaries.
+Back in the bar, Freddie settles his bar tab with his new-found wealth and buys Quinn a drink.

-Clark starts becoming late for work, blemishing his perfect record.
+Clarke starts becoming late for work, blemishing his perfect record.

 Quinn decides to investigate Freddie's sudden wealth.

 Becket calls Fenchurch for a second £2000.
 He tells Jill to phone Simone.
 Simone phones Jimmy Boy to set up an ambush with Tiny.
 Quinn watches events unfold as the money is dropped and Becket retrieves it as Tiny punches Freddie.
 Jimmy Boy jumps in the back of the car instead of Freddie.
-The car drives off pursued by Quinn.
-The car crashes trying to avoid hitting Clark.
-But Clark, Jimmy Boy and Becket are killed.
+The car drives off, pursued by Quinn.
+The car crashes trying to avoid hitting Clarke.
+But Clarke, Jimmy Boy and Becket are killed.

 Quinn returns the £2000 to Fenchurch.